 "Nah, no need to apologize.
 I enjoyed my ride here in the cab", she assured him with a wave of her hand and then once again, returned her attention at something his father was saying.

-Her eyes, he thought, they were the colour of honey, or is there a hint of gold in them when she smiles? he wondered.
+Her eyes, he thought, they were the colour of honey, or was there a hint of gold in them when she smiled?
+Ian wondered.

-Looks just like his father, Sonia thought as she got up to fetch some jam from the pantry for her Uncle Jamey.
-He had the same blue eyes, the same features but his chin was a bit pointed just like her Aunt Carol, making him look a little more serious than he probably was.
-His hair were black but when exposed to sunlight, brown colour shone through them.
+Looks just like his father, Sonia thought as she got up to fetch some jam from the pantry for James.
+He had the same blue eyes, the same features but his chin was a bit pointed like Aunt Carol, making him look a little more serious than he probably was.
+His hair was black but when exposed to sunlight, brown colour shone through them.
 He had a nice built, but she was certain that he would look like a boy against Uncle Jamey's muscular frame.

 That brought a smile to her face.
 Uncle Jamey and Aunt Carol.
 She loved them already.
-It seemed that after all something in her life was going on in right track.
+It seemed that after all something in her life was going on the right track.

 With those thoughts in her mind, she sat down at the table and resumed listening Aunt Carol narrating one of Ian's childhood stories.